 The Prevention and Management of Obstetric Fistula: A Curriculum for Nurses and Midwives (English, PDF, 4.13 MB)

 Nursing and midwifery are both integral to comprehensive obstetric fistula care services.
 The goal of this curriculum is to train nurses and midwives so that they have the knowledge, skills, and attitudes that will enable them to prevent obstetric fistula and care for clients who are living with obstetric fistula.
-This comprehensive curriculum, developed by the East, Central, and Southern Africa Health Community with support from USAID and Fistula Care, addresses several critical areas: preventive care, surgical treatment and postoperative recovery, information, education, family and community involvement, counseling, and data collection and use.
+This comprehensive curriculum, developed by the East, Central, and Southern Africa Health Community (ECSA) with support from USAID and Fistula Care, addresses several critical areas: preventive care, surgical treatment and postoperative recovery, information, education, family and community involvement, counseling, and data collection and use.
 It also presents learning activities and competency-based skills checklists that help nurses and midwives develop real-world skills for the clinical environment.

 Counseling the Obstetric Fistula Client: A Training Curriculum (English, PDF, 2.5 MB; French, PDF, 2.8 MB)

 Counseling is an integral part of comprehensive fistula care services.
 The curriculum guides nurses, midwives, and physicians to help their clients to make informed and voluntary decisions about their care.
 The curriculum addresses counseling needs related to fistula prevention, treatment, and social reintegration.
 Health care providers can also find information about how to engage with the client’s family and how to link the client to supportive organizations in the community.

 Counseling the Traumatic Fistula Client: A Supplement to the Obstetric Fistula Counseling Curriculum (English, PDF, 3.4 MB, French, PDF, 3.2 MB)